wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Hoffman         Expires 28 August 2023                 [Page 3]
+Kumari & Hoffman         Expires 12 October 2023                [Page 3]

-Internet-Draft               Reserve ALT TLD               February 2023
+Internet-Draft               Reserve ALT TLD                  April 2023

-   DNS resolvers that serve the DNS protocol and non-DNS protocols at the same time might consider .alt like an entry in the "Transport- Independent Locally-Served DNS Zone Registry" that is part of IANA's "Locally-Served DNS Zones" registry, except that .alt is always used to denote names that are to be resolved by non-DNS protocols.
+   DNS resolvers that serve the DNS protocol and non-DNS protocols at the same time might consider .alt like a DNS entry in the "Transport- Independent Locally-Served DNS Zone Registry" that is part of IANA's "Locally-Served DNS Zones" registry, except that .alt is always used to denote names that are to be resolved by non-DNS protocols.
+Note that this document does not request adding .alt to these registries because .alt, by definition, is not a DNS name.

    Note that using .alt as a pseudo-TLD does not mandate how the non-DNS protocol will handle the name.
 To maximize compatibility with